 Is it Okay to Use Standard Paints for Parking Lot Line Painting?

 Standard paints (such as the ones we use at home) will not adhere to either asphalt or concrete properly.
-Some types of paints, such as latex and acrylic, will peel off of the surfaces in a very short time.
+Some types of paints, such as latex and acrylic, will peel off the surfaces in a very short time, meaning you shouldn’t use them for painting parking lots.

 FREE DOWNLOAD!